Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Variational Inference

 \section{Variational Inference}

 In this section, we develop a variational inference algorithm to learn the above Bayesian model.
-We begin with an introduction to variational inference.
-We then derive the low-complexity variational inference algorithm for BADGE.
+We first derive the low-complexity variational inference algorithm for BASS.
 Since the variational inference algorithm is often sensitive to local maxima, we further present how to utilize simulated annealing to help the algorithm escape from local maxima.
+We refer the readers to the summary of variational inference and natural gradients in Section A in the appendix before diving into the calculations in the sequel.